ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-docking-server.md

 | `double` | -1.57   |

 Description
 :   Roll offset from detected pose for docking pose (rad).

+Note
-Note: The external detection rotation angles are setup to work out of the box with Apriltags detectors in *image_proc* and *isaac_ros*.
+:   The external detection rotation angles are setup to work out of the box with Apriltags detectors in *image_proc* and *isaac_ros*.

 ### **`<dock_name>.filter_coef`**